Patriotic young Lebanese say the battle to stay is lost

 BEIRUT In both war and peace, Lebanon has always seen many of its ambitious youth leave for better opportunities.
 More Lebanese live outside Lebanon than in it.

-But neighboring Syria's civil war, bombs in Lebanon and an economic slowdown have eroded confidence in the country's future and now even loyal patriots are scrambling to get out.
+But neighbouring Syria's civil war, bombs in Lebanon and an economic slowdown have eroded confidence in the country's future and now even loyal patriots are scrambling to get out.

 Olga Hawwa, a 29-year-old working in advertising, says she has given up.
 Graduating in 2008, she has seen her peers leave Lebanon one by one.
 "But I didn't want to leave because I tried to make it here," she said, sitting at a cafe in Beirut's Hamra shopping district near her office.

 "I love Beirut.
-I love staying here; my family is here, my neighborhood, my friends.
+I love staying here; my family is here, my neighbourhood, my friends.
 I think it's a beautiful country and has a lot of potential."

 Hawwa graduated at the right time, a lull in Lebanon's rollercoaster ride of conflict and quasi-peace.